chromilo/udacity-aws-scholarship/README.md

 What issues are blocking my progress?

 ---
+Day 16:
+1. Yesterday and the days before that, I started lesson 6.
+2. Today I spent some time at a Tim Horton's and finished all of lesson 6.
+Now studying for assessment quiz and working to submit deepracer.
+Updated my Github blog.
+3. Work, school, scholarships.
+---
 Day 15:
 1. Yesterday and the days before that, I finished AWS MLE lesson 5.3.
 Also applied to another scholarship, hope to get into to that as well.
 2. Today I finished all of lesson 5 and starting on lesson 6.
 Updated my Github blog.